livreQ/DynamicCML/README.md

 ### Reference

 ### Acknowledgements
-The code for testing OSAKA benchmark was adapted from https://github.com/ServiceNow/osaka/tree/camera_ready.
+The code for testing the OSAKA benchmark was adapted from https://github.com/ServiceNow/osaka/tree/camera_ready.